 The government provides funding for eligible children to attend an Early Childhood Centre for up to 20 hours free each week, if parents opt into the scheme (special conditions apply).
 In all centres we offer up to 20 hours free for children aged 3 and 4 years old.
 In many centres we offer free hours for 2 year olds. *Special conditions apply so please refer to your centre’s enrolment information and current fee schedule for more information.

 Please see Fees and Funding Explained for further information or call us on 09 299 8361

 If you are interested in a specific centre, please visit their page for further information.

 All Counties Manukau Kindergarten Association (CMKA) kindergartens and Early Learning Counties Manukau (ELCM) offer 20 hours ECE.
-See the box below to find out more about how you can use your 20 Hours ECE in our kindergartens.
+Click here to find out more about how you can use your 20 Hours ECE in our kindergartens.

 If you do not use your 20 Hours ECE allocation at our kindergartens, or your child attends for more than 20 hours each week, the following fees apply: